Evaluating the Feasibility of Business Opportunities

 These criteria depend on the goals set at the beginning.

 The ability to remain objective is imperative in the setting of goals and throughout the feasibility study.
 Every step in the process is designed to move the entrepreneur closer to a goal.
-It is important the goal be clear and remains static, and that the entrepreneur is able to clearly define whether an activity will meet the objective.
+It is important the goal be clear and remain static, and that the entrepreneur be able to clearly define whether an activity will meet the objective.

 Example 2 continued

 The entrepreneur may decide that returns of $25,000 in year 1, $75,000 in year 2 and break-even at $150,000 in year 3 are tolerable.
 These are the minimum acceptable criteria against which the enterprise is evaluated.
 If the planning process fails to justify these results, the entrepreneur will abandon the project.
 Minimum marketing criteria would be any combination of sales volume and price that would result in a lower gross income.

 At this point, the entrepreneur should re-examine the methods used to obtain the results.
 Here are some sample questions to ask in assessing the results.

 The decision-making activity is easier if "minimum acceptable" criteria for each stage are established.
 Either the project meets the minimum criteria or it does not.
 If it does not, then the project is abandoned.
 If the project meets or exceeds the criteria, the entrepreneur can proceed to analyze the next stage.

 This is where it is critical to remain focused and objective.
 If a "maybe" enters the decision, the goal or the information is not well defined.
 It may be necessary to re-define the goals and start over, or to do the activity more thoroughly.

 Feasibility analysis is a practical process.
 It forces the entrepreneur to examine the real circumstances that the venture is likely to encounter.
 This is where the entrepreneur's understanding of business management is challenged.
 The more thoroughly he or she can examine the various business factors, the more reliable the conclusions of the feasibility study.